LSA125/BulkyWeb/README.md

-# Welcome to Bulky MVC!
+# Welcome to myLibrary!

-Bulky MVC is your go-to solution for hassle-free bulk book purchasing.
-Whether you're a wholesale buyer or just love stocking up on your favorite reads, this e-commerce platform has got you covered.
+myLibrary is your go-to solution for hassle-free bulk book purchasing!

 Key Features: